-All students write and submit a capstone proposal at least one semester prior to the semester in which capstone activities will begin.
-Most students write their capstone proposals during the spring semester of their junior years through enrollment in CLI 3712: Capstone Proposal Writing.
-Every capstone proposal must be approved by faculty.
-Students enroll in CLI 4711/12: Capstone Reflections while completing their capstone experiences.
+All students write and submit a Capstone proposal at least one semester prior to the semester in which their Capstone activities begin.
+Most students write their Capstone proposals during the spring semester of their junior year through enrollment in CLI 3712: Capstone Proposal Writing.
+Students enroll in CLI 4713: Capstone Reflections in their final semester.

 Capstones are designed based on unique personal and professional goals.
 Components may include, but are not limited to:

 - Upper-division U of M coursework in relevant disciplines, including completion of minors